A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - You must have a US bank account to put your tickets up for resale on Ticketmaster.

-3. Check out the exact location of individual seats for tickets in each stadium before buying them.
+4. Check out the exact location of individual seats for tickets in each stadium before buying them.
 Learn how and see seating charts and shade maps here.

-4. Do not buy off Craigslist or classified sites!
+5. Do not buy off Craigslist or classified sites!

 I’ve heard tons of stories over the years of folks who got scammed or had to go through considerable hassle to obtain tickets.
 Not worth the risk.
 Also know that NYC law prohibits reselling “scalping” 1500 feet away from the venue (which is effectively everywhere off the subway at the US Open), and they have undercover police on site cracking down on both sellers and buyers.

-5. If you’re going with a friend(s), consider buying a combination of cheap and amazing seats.
+6. If you’re going with a friend(s), consider buying a combination of cheap and amazing seats.

 This way, you can split the cost and trade off time in the great seat.
 E.g., you could trade time in seats in Promenade vs Courtside, or between stadiums (in Ashe vs a reserved seat in Armstrong or Grandstand).
 I do this every year with my best friends.
+This is a bit more challenging given evolving e-ticket technologies, and may require meeting up and trading phones – but it can be worth it.

 - If you do not have a smart phone (either iPhone or Android) and you purchase through Ticketmaster, they WILL help you – but you’ll have to contact their customer service directly and have them make an exception and transfer your tickets to “Will Call” pick up location on site.
 If you don’t own a smart phone and are purchasing resale tickets during the tournament, I’d recommend buying exclusively through Ticketmaster and not taking chances with other resellers.